TL;DR

 - [ ] Skip links present and functional

-- [ ] Modal dialogs manage focus correctly
+- [ ] Modal dialogs trap and return focus correctly

 ### Screen Reader Testing